 Since then I collected a number of similar silhouettes in various states of disrepair, but all clearly by the same artist.
 All are artistically interesting, but none told me anything new about the artist.
 Some had the same “AF” mark and some didn’t.
 I resigned myself to the fact that I’d probably never know anything more about the artist.

 This was a shame as his (or her, as it turned out) work seemed far better than the many other silhouettists who mounted their work on postcards at the time.

 A visitor to my virtual studio

-Shortly before Christmas I received a visitor at one of my virtual studio days wanting silhouettes of her children.
-They were to be a present for her partner.
-As I was cutting them I asked (as I often do) if she’d ever had her own silhouette cut out.
+Shortly before Christmas I received a visitor at one of my new virtual studio days.
+She wanted silhouettes cut of her children as a present for her partner.
+As I was cutting I asked, as I often do, if she’d ever had her own silhouette cut out.
 Yes, she had.
 In fact, it was cut by me at a friend’s wedding some years ago.
-That was the reason she’d booked a sitting t have her children cut out too.
+That was the reason she’d booked a sitting to have her children cut out too.

-She also mentioned a pair of old silhouettes she had in a box somewhere.
+However, she also mentioned a pair of old silhouettes she had in a box somewhere.
 They used to belong to her grandmother and my silhouettes reminded her of them.
-Intrigued, I asked her to tell me more, but all she know was that they were in one of several boxes of old stuff she didn’t know what to do with.
+Intrigued, I asked her to tell me more, but all she knew was that they were in one of several boxes of old stuff she didn’t know what to do with.
 Well, we all have a few of those!

 She promised to dig them out and send me a photo.
 Since she has two small children on her hands I didn’t expect her to actually do this.

 Imagine my surprise when, a few days ago, an envelope arrived in the post with not a photo, but the actual silhouettes!
 They were of a man in a wing-collar shirt and a woman with a shite necklace (see top image).
 I immediately recognised them as being by the AF artist.
 I turned them over and there, on the back, was a label.

 Labels like this are like an extra little gift to a silhouette enthusiast like myself.
 Somehow they always say more to me than just the text.